-We have also restated our previously issued financial statements for the three months ended March 31, 2012 to correct errors in revenue and operating income associated with an early production facility construction contract in Iraq accounted for under the percentage-of-completion method.
-Under the accounting guidance applicable to construction-type contracts, claims arising from these contracts that have or will be made against customers for costs incurred in excess of current contract provisions can be recognized as revenue, to the extent of cost incurred, when the contract or other evidence provides a legal basis for the claim, the additional costs were caused by circumstances that were unforeseen at the contract date and are not the result of deficiencies in our performance, claim-related costs are identifiable and considered reasonable in view of the work performed, and evidence supporting the claim is objective and verifiable.
-During the three months ended March 31, 2012, we included in our revenue estimates claims and unapproved change orders for the recovery of cost overruns of \$20 million that did not meet this recognition criteria.
-In addition, we did not include in our revenue estimates liquidated damages of \$17 million that we are contractually obligated to pay as a result of delays in the expected completion of the project.
-With the removal of these amounts from estimated revenues, estimated costs to be incurred under the contract exceed estimated revenue to be earned under contract, and therefore the anticipated loss on the contract as of March 31, 2012 should have been recorded in full during the three months ended March 31, 2012.
-We have restated our financial statements to correct for these errors, which resulted in a reduction in operating income for the three months ended March 31, 2012 of \$24 million.
-Although we have not yet met the recognition criteria for revenue recognition are met.
+We have also restated our previously issued financial statements for the three months ended March 31, 2012 to correct errors in revenue and operating income associated with the early produciton facility construction contract discussed in Note 3.
+Under the accounting guidance applicable to construction-type contracts, claims arising from construction contracts that have or will be made against customers for costs incurred in excess of current contract provisions can be recognized as revenue, to the extent of cost incurred, when the contract or other evidence provides a legal basis for the claim, the additional costs were caused by circumstances that were unforeseen at the contract date and are not the result of deficiencies in our performance, claim-related costs are identifiable and considered reasonable in view of the work performed, and evidence supporting the claim is objective and verifiable.
+During the three months ended March 31, 2012, we included in our revenue estimates claims and unapproved change orders for the recovery of cost overruns that did not meet this recognition criteria.
+In addition, we did not include in our revenue estimates liquidated damages that we are contractually obligated to pay as a result of delays in the expected completion of the project.
+With the removal of these amounts from estimated revenue, estimated costs to be incurred under the contract exceed estimated revenue to be earned under contract, and therefore the anticipated loss on the contract as of March 31, 2012 should have been recorded in full during the three months ended March 31, 2012.
+The correction of these errors is reflected in our amended Quarterly Report on Form 10-Q/A for the quarter ended March 31, 2012.